carmenangelng/pic16b-mnist-demo/README.md

 3. Inside the code folder `pic16b-mnist-demo`, run
  ```
-conda activate PIC16B-24W
+conda activate PIC16B-24F
-export FLASK_ENV=development
-flask run
+python app.py
 ```
-to make sure you're in the correct directory and the code and flask is working.
+to make sure you're in the correct directory and the code and dash is working.
-Once you've checked that the website is working locally, you can close the flask app.
+Once you've checked that the website is working locally, you can close the dash app.

-  **FAQ**: If you get an error message like "port 5000 is in use", make sure no other flask app is running in your laptop, and run `flask run -p 5001` (or any other number than 5000) instead.
+  **FAQ**: If you get an error message like "port 5000 is in use", make sure no other dash app is running in your laptop, and try changing the port.

 ### Deploying the app